etiennedevaux/planner/README.md

 Altitude Angel produce mapping layers that provide all of this information.
 Those are available via APIs and via the freely accessible Drone Safety Map - the APIs were considered and tested as part of the POC for this project but the freely accessible version better met the overall requirements.

-This map is incorporated as a layer that goes over the embedded maps, this functionality can be seen by clicing on the link below
+This map is incorporated as a layer that goes over the embedded maps, this functionality can be seen by clicking on the link below

 [Drone Safety Map](https://youtu.be/tMLuqcFOD-I)